We are using cookies to give a better service experience. By using our services you agree to use cookies. Read more

 Why did you create this innovation?

-Education quality in rural Zambia has been dismal, especially in regards to literacy.
-A recent assessment by USAID-funded Let’s Read Zambia shows that 55% of Grade 1-3 students performed at minimum or below minimum levels of proficiency in literacy.
-Delays in the age and grade at which students attain functional literacy skills make future primary years that much more challenging.
+Foundational literacy skills in Zambia are a notable challenge.
+An assessment by the USAID-funded Let’s Read Zambia project shows that over 20% of Grade 1 to 3 students are below minimum levels of proficiency and only 27% are at minimum levels of proficiency on literacy.
+Delays in the age and grade at which students attain literacy skills make future primary years that much more challenging.

 Read Smart is a literacy intervention for early grade learning based on the use of phonetic charts, illustrating the mouth positions associated with each sound.
 The majority of Zambian children are taught how to read by memorization but Read Smart focuses on using visual aids to teach children how letters sound.
 It is an explicit phonics program where sound-spelling relationships are directly taught and applied.